picussecurity/picus-challenge-questions/frontend/Solaris-2.md

 what was happening there until now.
 Yet our last efforts to establish communication with them was successful; we got data from the implants on the creatures.
-According to the data, some of the creatures survived, some died in a few days, and we didn’t receive data from some of them.
+According to the data, some of the creatures survived, some died in a few days, and we didn’t receive data from the rest of them.

-We have data about the properties of these creatures, and the fact that if they are dead, alive or unreachable.
+We have data about the properties of these creatures, and the fact that if they are dead, alive, or unreachable.
 If we can visualize this data, we can better understand the common properties of the creatures that survived.

 What we want from you is to interactively visualize the data in a way that you